 Google settles 'longstanding' tax dispute with Australia

-Alphabet Inc's Google has settled a "longstanding" tax dispute with Australia's tax office, it said on Wednesday, after paying an extra AUS$481.5 million (US$326.75 million) on top of its previous tax bill.

-SYDNEY: Alphabet Inc's Google has settled a "longstanding" tax dispute with Australia's tax office, it said on Wednesday, after paying an extra AUS$481.5 million (US$326.75 million) on top of its previous tax bill.
+SYDNEY: Alphabet Inc's Google has settled a "longstanding" tax dispute with Australia's tax office, it said on Wednesday, after paying an extra A$481.5 million (US$326.75 million) on top of its previous tax bill.

 The settlement comes after an audit that looked into the tech giant's tax practices between 2008 and 2018, a Google spokeswoman said.